LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

   - accessing the data in the incoming request
   - sending an appropriate response

 Our app won't *really* be able to keep track of the user's movie list at this point.
 We will need a database to do that (coming up in a few weeks!).
-But for now, we'll just *pretend* the stored list exists.
+But for now, we'll just *pretend* the stored list exists by hard-coding movie titles

 ## Studio